dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 - `Command`, of type `ICommand`, which is executed when a tap is recognized.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
-- `NumberOfTapsRequired`, of type `int`, which represents the number of taps required to recognize a tap gesture.
+- <xref:Microsoft.Maui.Controls.TapGestureRecognizer.NumberOfTapsRequired>, of type `int`, which represents the number of taps required to recognize a tap gesture.
 The default value of this property is 1.

 ::: moniker-end